Abdelaziz2811/1337_Preperation/Rush01/important_details.md

 # Rush01 — What I Learned

-This file summarizes the key concepts I learned and understood while implementing the `Rush01` project from the 1337 Piscine.
+This file summarizes the key concepts I learned and understood while implementing the `Rush01` project.

 ---